 You’re probably wondering how, after fifteen years in Washington, we’re fitting into this land of grand landscapes where proud eccentrics live off the grid?
 Turns out we fit in pretty well.
-One day about six years ago I looked out our bedroom window at our side yard and suggested we build a stone circle.
+One day eleven years ago I looked out our bedroom window at our side yard and suggested we build a stone circle.
 And…

 The Virtue Falls series currently includes

 #1 THE LISTENER: A Virtue Falls short story

 #2 VIRTUE FALLS: A Virtue Falls Full-Length Thriller